gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 <PersistentCheckbox id="vending-delegated-repositories-6" label="Access Control PR Merged and Roles Created" />

-### Step 7 - Merge the Delegated Repository Bootstrap PR
+### Step 7 - Merge the delegated repository Bootstrap PR

 Once the Access Control PR has been merged and applied, navigate to the delegated repository and review the Bootstrap PR.